ameyenn/ExData_Plotting1/README.md

 ## Introduction

+#I found the plotting aspects simple, but it took some time to understand the date/time variable concept.
+Using the Date variable and weekdays(as.Date(rf$Date) the days were shown as Tuesday and Wednesday.
+On conversion to a datatime variable the days were as requried Thursday and Friday in UTC (POSIXct format).

+The first two of these calls return Tuesday, the last Thursday!

+weekdays(as.POSIXct(df$Date))
+weekdays(as.Date(df$Date))
+weekdays(dmy_hms(paste(df$Date, df$Time))) #dmy_hms from Lubridate dayMonthYear etc

+NOt got to the bottom of this yet!

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning